≡ Menu

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-This amount rose more than 30% from the same quarter a year ago.
+This amount rose more than 26% from a year ago.

 Back To Table Of Contents